yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ysql.md

 Subsequent backups are created based on the value you specified for **Set backup intervals** or **Use cron expression**.

-## Disable scheduled backups
+## Disable backups

-You can temporarily disable all scheduled backups, as follows:
+You can disable all backups, including scheduled ones, as follows:

 1. Navigate to the universe's **Tables** tab.
 2. Click **Actions > Disable Backup**.